-6.4.3 High Density Discount for Heavy Letters
+6.4.3 High Density and High Density Plus Discount for Heavy Letters

-Pieces that otherwise qualify for the high density letter price and weigh more than 3.3 ounces but not more than 3.5 ounces pay postage equal to the piece/pound price and receive a discount equal to the high density flat-size piece price (3.3 ounces or less) minus the high density letter piece price (3.3 ounces or less).
-If claiming a destination entry price, the discount is calculated using the corresponding prices.
+High density and high density plus pieces that are automation-compatible under 201.3.0, accurately barcoded with a delivery point IMb, and weigh more than 3.3 ounces but not more than 3.5 ounces, require postage equal to the piece/pound price and receive a discount equal to the high density flat-size piece price (3.3 ounces or less) minus the high density letter piece price (3.3 ounces or less).
+The discount is calculated using nondestination entry prices only, regardless of entry level.
+This discount does not apply to pieces requiring payment of nonautomation high density or high density plus letter prices.